swevm/scaleio-py/README.md

 * Get list of SDS objects
 * Get list of SDC objects
 * Get list of Protection Domain objects
-* Get list of Volume Objects
+* Get list of Volume objects
+* Get lsit of Fault Set objects
 * Get list of Storage Pool objects
 * Get list of System objects
 * Get volume by id or name